Key Takeaway

 The Financial Realities of Aging

-Understanding the landscape helps you frame the conversation with specifics rather than vague worries.
+Understanding the reality helps you frame the conversation with specifics rather than vague worries.

 Surveys consistently find that the majority of Americans significantly underestimate the cost of long-term care, often by a factor of two or more.